TALK TO AN EXPERT1-866-523-5551

 A Guide to Understanding and Removing Personal Information on the Internet

-Consider Spokeo, a well-known data broker site.
-It creates detailed profiles of individuals using information from various places, including social media and public records.
+Take Spokeo for example.
+It’s a well known data broker site.
+It creates detailed profiles of individuals using information from various sources including social media and public records.
 These profiles can show a lot about a person, like their contact details and family connections.
-This makes it really easy for anyone, from employers to strangers, to learn a lot about someone else.
-The question is, how does this affect our privacy and the control we have over our personal information?
+This makes it very easy for anyone, from employers to strangers, to know a lot about someone else.
+The question is, how does this affect our privacy and control over our personal information?

-The activities of sites like Spokeo and Intelius bring up important points for discussion.
+The activities of sites like Spokeo and Intelius raises important questions.
 They make us think about how personal information should be handled.
-There’s a growing call for stricter rules about privacy and more openness from these companies.
+There’s a growing call for stricter rules on privacy and more transparency from these companies.
 People are asking for more control over their own information, highlighting the need for accurate and responsible sharing of data.

-As we explore this topic further, it’s essential to consider all sides of the issue.
-Data broker sites affect more than just individual privacy; they touch on larger questions like the ethics of sharing information, balancing public interest with personal privacy, and how our digital identities are shaped in this connected world.
-Moreover, learning how to remove or correct personal information from these sites has become an important skill in safeguarding one’s online privacy and reputation.
+As we dive into this topic, we need to consider all sides of the issue.
+Data broker sites affects more than just individual privacy; it touches on bigger questions like the ethics of sharing information, balancing public interest with personal privacy and how our digital identities are shaped in this connected world.
+Moreover, learning how to remove or correct personal information from these sites is an important skill in protecting one’s online privacy and reputation.

 What is Personally Identifiable Information?

-Direct PII: This includes information that can directly identify an individual without the need for any additional data.
-Examples of direct PII include:
+Direct PII: This includes information that can identify an individual without any additional data.
+Examples of direct PII are:

-Indirect PII: This refers to information that can potentially identify an individual when combined with other data.
-Indirect PII includes, but is not limited to:
+Indirect PII: This refers to information that can identify an individual when combined with other data.
+Indirect PII includes but not limited to:

-The protection of PII is a significant concern in data security and privacy laws.
-Laws such as the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA) in the United States set strict guidelines for how organizations should handle PII to protect individuals’ privacy and prevent data breaches.
+PII protection is a major concern in data security and privacy laws.
+Laws such as the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA) in the United States has strict guidelines on how organizations should handle PII to protect individuals’ privacy and prevent data breaches.

 What is a Data Broker?

-Data broker sites are online platforms that specialize in collecting, aggregating, and selling personal information about individuals.
-This information typically comes from a variety of sources, both public and private.
-The key activities of these sites include:
+Data broker sites are online platforms that collect, aggregate and sell personal information about individuals.
+This information comes from various sources, public and private.
+The key activities of these sites are:

-- Collecting Data: Data brokers gather information from various sources such as public records (like court records, marriage licenses, and business filings), social media profiles, consumer transactions, and surveys.
+1. Collecting Data: Data brokers gather information from various sources such as public records (like court records, marriage licenses and business filings), social media profiles, consumer transactions and surveys.
 Some also acquire data from other companies.

-- Aggregating Information: Once collected, this information is compiled into comprehensive profiles.
-These profiles can include a wide range of details about individuals, including names, addresses, phone numbers, email addresses, employment history, social media activities, consumer habits, and even more sensitive data like credit scores.
+2. Aggregating Information: Once collected, this information is compiled into profiles.
+These profiles can include a wide range of information about individuals, names, addresses, phone numbers, email addresses, employment history, social media activities, consumer habits and even more sensitive data like credit scores.

-- Selling or Sharing Data: Data brokers then sell or share these profiles with third parties.
-Buyers can include marketers, businesses conducting background checks, credit companies, and even individuals looking for information about others.
+3. Selling or Sharing Data: Data brokers then sell or share these profiles with third parties.
+Buyers can be marketers, businesses conducting background checks, credit companies and even individuals looking for information about others.

 How do data broker sites get Personally Identifiable Information?

-Data broker sites obtain their information from a variety of sources, both public and private.
-Their methods of data collection are diverse and often extensive, allowing them to compile detailed profiles on individuals.
-Here’s a breakdown of some common sources and methods these sites use:
+Data broker sites get their information from various sources, public and private.
+Their data collection methods are diverse and extensive, allowing them to compile detailed profiles on individuals.
+Here’s a breakdown of some common sources and methods they use:

-- Public Records: This is a primary source for data brokers.
-Public records include information available from government databases like court records, marriage and divorce records, voter registration information, and property records.
-Since this information is publicly accessible, data brokers can easily collect and compile it.
+1. Public Records: This is the primary source for data brokers.
+Public records include information available from government databases like court records, marriage and divorce records, voter registration information and property records.
+Since this information is public, data brokers can easily collect and compile it.

-- Online Activity: Data brokers often track and collect data from individuals’ online activities.
-This can include browsing histories, search engine queries, and social media activity.
-They may use cookies or other tracking technologies to gather this information, often in ways that users are not fully aware of.
+2. Online Activity: Data brokers track and collect data from individuals’ online activities.
+This can include browsing histories, search engine queries and social media activity.
+They may use cookies or other tracking technologies to gather this information, often in ways users are not aware of.

-- Purchases and Transaction Records: Information about purchases, such as what and where you buy, can be collected from various retailers and credit card transaction records.
+3. Purchases and Transaction Records: Information about purchases, what and where you buy can be collected from various retailers and credit card transaction records.
 This data provides insight into consumer behavior and preferences.

-- Surveys and Sweepstakes: Sometimes, when people participate in surveys or enter sweepstakes, they unknowingly provide personal information to data brokers.
-These activities often include fine print that gives the company permission to share the data with third parties.
+4. Surveys and Sweepstakes: Sometimes when people participate in surveys or enter sweepstakes, they unknowingly provide personal information to data brokers.
+These activities often have fine print that gives the company permission to share the data with third parties.

-- Other Companies: Data brokers frequently buy or exchange information with other companies.
+5. Other Companies: Data brokers buy or exchange information with other companies.
 For instance, a magazine subscription service might sell subscriber data to a data broker.

-- Social Media: Publicly available information on social media platforms is a goldmine for data brokers.
-This includes not just profile information, but also likes, shares, and network connections.
+6. Social Media: Publicly available information on social media platforms is a goldmine for data brokers.
+This includes not just profile information but also likes, shares and network connections.

-- Mobile Apps: Many mobile apps collect user data, which can then be sold to data brokers.
-This can include location data, usage times, and in-app behaviors.
+7. Mobile Apps: Many mobile apps collect user data which can then be sold to data brokers.
+This can include location data, usage times and in-app behaviors.

 How You Can Remove Personal Information from the Internet

-Removing personal information from data brokers can be a challenging and time-consuming process, as there are many such entities operating, and each may have different procedures for opting out.
+Removing personal information from data brokers can be a tedious and time-consuming process as there are many of them and each may have different opt-out procedures.
 However, it’s an important step to take for those concerned about their online privacy.
-Here’s a general guide on how to approach this task:
+Here’s a general guide to follow:

-- Identify the Data Brokers: Start by identifying the data brokers that have your personal information.
-Common ones include Spokeo, Intelius, Whitepages, and BeenVerified, among others.
-You might discover these through a simple internet search of your name or by using services that identify data brokers.
+1. Identify the Data Brokers: Start by identifying the data brokers that have your personal information.
+Common ones include Spokeo, Intelius, Whitepages and BeenVerified among others.
+You might find these through a simple internet search of your name or by using services that identify data brokers.

-- Visit Their Opt-Out Pages: Most data brokers have an opt-out procedure.
+2. Visit Their Opt-Out Pages: Most data brokers have an opt-out procedure.
 Visit their websites and look for a link that usually says “Privacy” or “Do Not Sell My Info.”
-This section often contains instructions on how to request the removal of your information.
+This section often contains instructions on how to request removal of your information.

-- Submit Opt-Out Requests: Follow the instructions provided by each data broker.
-This may involve filling out an online form, sending an email, or even mailing a physical letter.
+3. Submit Opt-Out Requests: Follow the instructions provided by each data broker.
+This may involve filling out an online form, sending an email or even mailing a physical letter.
 Some sites may require you to create an account or provide identification to prove that the information belongs to you.

-- Check for Confirmation: After submitting your request, you should receive confirmation that your request is being processed.
-Some brokers will remove your information immediately, while others may take several weeks.
+5. Check for Confirmation: After submitting your request, you should receive confirmation that your request is being processed.
+Some brokers will remove your information immediately while others may take several weeks.

-- Regularly Review and Repeat: Since data brokers often update their databases, it’s a good idea to regularly check and repeat the opt-out process.
-Your information might reappear, or new data brokers might surface.
+6. Regularly Review and Repeat: Since data brokers often update their databases, it’s a good idea to regularly check and repeat the opt-out process.
+Your information might reappear or new data brokers might surface.

-- Contact Credit Bureaus: For more sensitive financial information, you may also contact credit bureaus like Equifax, Experian, and TransUnion to place a fraud alert or credit freeze, limiting access to your credit report.
+8. Contact Credit Bureaus: For more sensitive financial information, you may also contact credit bureaus like Equifax, Experian and TransUnion to place a fraud alert or credit freeze, limiting access to your credit report.

-Remember, while you can significantly reduce your online footprint, it may not be possible to remove all your information from the internet entirely.
-Regular monitoring and being cautious about where and how you share your information are key to maintaining your online privacy.
+Remember, while you can reduce your online footprint, you can’t remove all your information from the internet.
+Regular monitoring and being cautious about where and how you share your information is key to your online privacy.

 How to Remove Your Information from All Major Data Brokers